NFT-com/NFT-backend/README.md

 #### 3.3 GQL schema documentation

-You can see generated GQL schema documentation in [docs/schema/index.html](doc/schema/index.html)
+You can see generated GQL schema documentation at [http://prod-gql-docs.nft.com/](http://prod-gql-docs.nft.com/) since you're logged into GitHub

-GQL schema documentation will be auto-generated after GQL server startup